 The file name should now appear under the ‘Upload New Logo’ section of your Company Information.
 Your work is done!

 Check A Document

-It’s always a good idea to double-check that the logo has uploaded and is displaying correctly on your documents.
-The easiest way to do that is to navigate to an existing Operations record (like a Quote, Order or Dispatch) and choose to ‘Print’ the document from the Print menu at the top right of the record.
+It’s always a good idea to double-check that the logo has been uploaded and displayed correctly on your documents.
+The easiest way is to navigate to an existing Operations record (like a Quote, Order or Dispatch) and choose to ‘Print’ the document from the Print menu at the top right of the record.